The practical guide to Functional Safety ISO 26262

 What is ISO 26262

 “Road vehicles – Functional Safety” is the official title of the ISO 26262 standard.
 It is the international standard for functional safety of electrical and electronic systems in serial production road vehicles.
 The basics were derived from IEC 61508, which is often recognised as a master functional safety standard.
 IEC 61508 can be applied in various industries and it is related to any electronic or electrical system.
-From that point of view, ISO 26262 is an adaptation of the IEC 61508 for automotive needs.
+ISO 26262 is an adaptation of the IEC 61508, which is a generic functional safety standard for electrical and electronic systems, for automotive needs.

 The ISO 26262 maintains support for the whole product safety lifecycle, including management, development, production and service.
 During the development process, functional safety covers every safety related aspect of the product on a very detailed level, including such activities as requirements specification, design, implementation, integration, verification, validation, configuration, production, services, operation and decommissioning.
 The above-mentioned standard also describes the framework for functional safety to assist the development of the safety-related system.